robomaeyhem/WowBattleBot/README.md

 # WowBattleBot
 An IRC Bot that can play Pokemon

+# Why am I here?
+Welcome to Battle Dungeon!
+Chances are you were invited by an automated script ran by someone else.
+Me and my bot did not invite you (unless you were challenged to a Battle, then you were invited by the bot)

 # Music
 To listen to the music feature, go here https://discord.gg/0uMaFWa51QM5My1E and join the Voice Channel.